netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 ![aws-s3](./aws-s3.png)

 If you have more undetermined traffic, rinse and repeat until you identify everything, and then you should have all the required pieces for your network policy.

+## Summary and additional notes

+With this use-case and the FlowMetrics API, we've been able to identify precisely, and in a concise way, which workloads we are talking to.
+We clearly identify both the ingress and egress traffic, which will help creating our network policy.
+Some additional aspects to take into account:

+- After having created the `FlowMetrics`, you should probably restart the pods that you want to monitor, so that they re-establish all the connections.
+This is especially needed if they use long-standing connection, where the SYN packets that we monitor isn't going to be resend.
+- We focused here on TCP connections.
+You can monitor UDP in a similar way, except that you won't have the SYN trick for removing the noise with source ports.
+The `Proto` field hold the L4 protocol ([UDP is 17](https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers)).
+- When you create a network policy for OVN, you can use the Network Events feature, alongside with a TechPreview OpenShift cluster, to troubleshoot network policy allowed and denied traffic.
+[This previous post](https://netobserv.io/posts/monitoring-ovn-networking-events-using-network-observability/) tells you more about it.